Asymptotics of self-similar growth-fragmentation processes: Self-similar growth-fragmentations

 where

-is the so called \voc{exponential functional} of $\alpha\tc$.
-The following completes the results of Bertoin~\cite{Bertoin03} and Bertoin and Gnedin~\cite{Gnedin04} relative to self-similar pure fragmentations, and differs substantially from the homogeneous case (\cref{local}). \begin{thm}{empirical} For every $1<p<\omp/\omm$ and bounded continuous function $f\colon\oo{0}{\infty}\to\R$,
+is the so called \emph{exponential functional} of $\alpha\tc$.
+The following completes the results of Bertoin~\cite{Bertoin03} and Bertoin and Gnedin~\cite{Gnedin04} relative to self-similar pure fragmentations, and differs substantially from the homogeneous case (\cref{cor:A_Cantor}). \begin{theorem} For every $1<p<\cfsr/\cffr$ and for every bounded continuous function $f\colon\oo{0}{\infty}\to\RR$,

-Consequently, the random measure $\rho_t^{(\alpha)}$ converges in $\Pb{1}$-probability to $M^-(\infty)\,\rho$ as $t\to\infty$, in the space of finite measures on $\oo{0}{\infty}$ endowed with the topology of weak convergence. \end{thm} \begin{rem} Note the presence of the random factor $M^-(\infty)$, which does not appear in~\cite{Bertoin03} because the Malthusian martingale is trivial for \voc{conservative} pure fragmentations.
-It does nonetheless appear in the non-conservative case~\cite{Gnedin04}; however the method used there leads to a $\Leb^2$-convergence that we cannot hope for growth-fragmentations when $\omp/\omm<2$, and it seems anyway difficult to generalize. \end{rem}
+Consequently, the random measure $\rho_t^{(\alpha)}$ converges in $\Pb[1]$-probability to $M^-(\infty)\,\rho$ as $t\to\infty$, in the space of finite measures on~$\oo{0}{\infty}$ endowed with the topology of weak convergence. \end{theorem} \begin{remark} Note the presence of the random factor $M^-(\infty)$, which does not appear in~\cite{Bertoin03} because the Malthusian martingale is trivial for \emph{conservative} pure fragmentations \footnote{Since then the cumulant function vanishes at~$1$ and the total mass of the fragments at any generation is constant.}.
+It does nonetheless appear in the non-conservative case~\cite{Gnedin04}; however the method used there leads to a $\Leb^2$-convergence that we cannot hope for growth-fragmentations when $\cfsr/\cffr<2$, and it seems anyway difficult to generalize. \end{remark}

-Exponential functionals of Lévy processes such as~\eqref{exp} arise in a variety of contexts and their laws have been widely studied, see the survey~\cite{Yor05} and the recent works~\cite{Pardo12,Patie12,Pardo13,Arista15}.
-In particular, Pardo \etal~\cite{Pardo12} showed that under mild assumptions, they can be factorized into the product of two independent exponential functionals associated with companion Lévy processes, and the distributions of both these functionals are uniquely determined by either their positive or their negative moments.
-To name just one example, in the common situation where~$\tc$ is spectrally negative (\ie $\Lambda(\oo{0}{\infty})=0$) we have by \cite[Corollary~2.1]{Pardo12} that $I\eqlaw J/\Gamma$, with~$J$ the exponential functional of the descending ladder height process of~$\alpha\tc$ and~$\Gamma$ an independent Gamma random variable with parameter $(\omp-\omm)/\alpha$.
-Further, the density of~$I$ has a polynomial tail of order $1+(\omp-\omm)/\alpha$ and admits a semi-explicit series expansion.
+Exponential functionals of L\'{e}vy processes such as~\eqref{eq:A_Weil} arise in a variety of contexts and their laws have been widely studied, see the survey~\cite{Yor05} and the recent works~\cite{Pardo12,Patie12,Pardo13,Arista15}.
+In particular, Pardo et al.~\cite{Pardo12} showed that under mild assumptions, they can be factorized into the product of two independent exponential functionals associated with companion L\'{e}vy processes, and the distributions of both these functionals are uniquely determined by either their positive or their negative moments.
+To name just one example, in the common situation where~$\tc$ is spectrally negative ($\Lambda(\oo{0}{\infty})=0$), we have \cite[Corollary~2.1]{Pardo12} that $I\eqlaw J/\Gamma$, with~$J$ the exponential functional of the descending ladder height process of~$\alpha\tc$ and~$\Gamma$ an independent Gamma random variable with parameter $(\cfsr-\cffr)/\alpha$.
+Further, the density of~$I$ has a polynomial tail of order $1+(\cfsr-\cffr)/\alpha$ and admits a semi-explicit series expansion.